wordofwarning/wordofwarning.org/current/2013-domestic/vandecruys/index.md

 ####Venue + Booking Details
 Dates: Thursday 14 + Friday 15 November 2013, 6pm + 8pm
 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
-Tickets: £5/3, can be booked online via: [WeGotTickets](http://www.wegottickets.com/wordofwarning)
+Tickets: £6/4, can be booked online via: WeGotTickets from Friday 13 September
-Tickets: £5/3, can be reserved over the phone: 07581 299 439
+Tickets: £6/4, can be reserved over the phone: 07581 299 439 from Friday 13 September

 ####Who is she?
 Belgian actress and theatre-maker Leentje Van de Cruys has been making quirky solo performances about domesticity and women’s identity for the last 7 years.
 Recent shows include; *Feedback*, *HORSE*, *The Best Party Ever* and *Knitting to Worry About*.
 She regularly performs and tours with contemporary theatre companies including Reckless Sleepers, Plane Performance and Proto-type Theater, and supervises theatre students at Manchester Metropolitan University and Lancaster University.